burtonrodman/ServiceConstructorGenerator/README.md

 3. Add a `[GenerateServiceConstructor]` attribute to your class.
 4. Add the `partial` keyword on your class.
 5. Ensure all fields that should be injected are using the `readonly` keyword.
+6. Ensure all properties that should be injected are using the `required` keyword (suggestion, scope the property as `public` with a `private get;` and `init;`.).
-6. Optionally, add an `[InjectAsOptions]` attribute on any field that should be wrapped with IOptions.
+6. Optionally, add an `[InjectAsOptions]` attribute on any field/property that should be wrapped with IOptions.

 In this example, the following constructor will be generated: